Peter Navarre: Postwar

 Because his name was not on an enlistment roll, the law provided no pension for his service, but by special act of Congress his last days were made more comfortable by pecuniary relief.
 At the close of the war he returned to his home, near the mouth of the Maumee river, where he spent the balance of his life, dying in East Toledo, 20 March 1874, aged 89.
 For several years previous to his death he served as President of the Maumee Valley Pioneer Association.

+Legacy

+Toledo, Ohio celebrates Peter Navarre Day on September 9.
+Navarre Park, Navarre Elementary School, and Navarre Avenue (part of Ohio State Route 2 through Toledo and Oregon), are named in honor of Peter Navarre.